-New South Wales Department of Planning, Industry and Environment (DPIE), in collaboration with the City of Parramatta Council (Council), industry, the community and State Agencies, is leading the development of the Camellia-Rosehill Place Strategy and Master Plan for the Camellia and Rosehill Precincts (the Precinct).
+New South Wales Department of Planning and Environment (DPE), in collaboration with the City of Parramatta Council (Council), industry, the community and State Agencies, has led the development of the Camellia-Rosehill Place Strategy and Master Plan for the Camellia-Rosehill Precinct (the Precinct).

 An Enquiry by Design (EbD) process was undertaken to inform the preparation of the Camellia-Rosehill Place Strategy.
-The EbD was an iterative process which synthesised and expanded upon several studies already completed in the Camellia precinct.
-The process explored a number of master plan options for Camellia-Rosehill which could deliver the vision for the precinct and resulted in a draft master plan which was the subject of public consultation as part of the Camellia-Rosehill Directions Paper.
+The EbD was an iterative process which explored a number of master plan options for Camellia-Rosehill which could deliver the vision for the precinct and resulted in a draft master plan which was the subject of consultation as part of the Camellia-Rosehill Directions Paper and further refined following exhibition of the draft place strategy and consideration of submissions received.
+The draft place strategy was exhibited from 17 December 2021 to 4 March 2022.
+Refer to the DPE's finalisation report for further information.

-As per the vision that accompanies the draft place strategy, it envisages Camellia-Rosehill enhancing its already important strategic role within the Greater Parramatta and Olympic Park (GPOP) Economic Corridor, as an industry and employment hub which supports essential city building functions.
-A high-quality Town Centre will seek to serve as a hub for community activity and include supplementary land uses to support local urban services, entertainment and recreation activity.
-Residential development adjacent to the Town Centre will leverage off existing and proposed employment opportunities and transport infrastructure while also supporting important environmental improvements and the opening of the foreshore for public access.
+As per the vision that accompanies the place strategy, it envisages Camellia-Rosehill enhancing its already important strategic role within the Greater Parramatta and Olympic Park (GPOP) Economic Corridor, as an industry and employment hub.
+By 2041, the precinct will be enhanced with service and circular economy industries and new recreational and entertainment facilities, all enabled by better transport access via light rail, active transport and road connections.